 - Let a local show you all the highlights of Fremantle and visit one of the most notorious prisons in the British Empire

 - Visit the Pinnacles Desert where thousands of limestone pillars rise out of the golden sand

 - Marvel at nature’s ability to carve the landscape at Kalbarri National Park

 - Interact with the famous wild dolphins in Monkey Mia

-- Snorkel at Ningaloo Marine Park, and see a stunning underwater landscape of fish and corals located directly off the beach
+- Snorkel at Ningaloo Reef, and see a stunning underwater landscape of fish and corals located directly off the beach

 - Take a stroll on the famous Cable Beach in Broome